YernazarB/WorkBalance/README.md

 # WorkBalance

-Intruction to run the app locally:
+Instruction to run the app locally:

 1. You need an installed Docker Desktop on your local machine
 2. Run the Docker Desktop on your machine